New Jersey Emergency Room Negligence Lawyers

 - Medication errors: when doctors and nurses fail to get a patient’s full medical history, this can lead to the administration of contraindicated drugs, causing an adverse reaction.

 - Testing errors: doctors may fail to order the appropriate tests, or fail to interpret test and lab results correctly (including x-rays).
-This may lead to misdiagnosis or administration of improper or unnecessary treatment
+This may lead to misdiagnosis or the administration of improper or unnecessary treatment

 - Falls: patients left unattended in a busy emergency room are susceptible to falls, particularly elderly patients or those who are disoriented due to their injury.